tsilva/curriculum-vitae/README.md

 As a Lead Software Engineer, I was the main contributor to many of its core products, namely:

 - **[Help Agent](#help-agent) 🤖💬**: a chatbot designed to assist users with inquiries related to Tynker, leveraging Large Language Models (LLM) and the Retrieval-Augmented Generation (RAG) architecture.
-- **[BYJU's Coding Cup](#byjus-coding-cup)** ⚽👾: a soccer-themed coding competition for kids, branded as a [FIFA 2022 World Cup sponsor](https://www.prnewswire.com/ae/news-releases/byjus-unveils-the-byjus-coding-cup-enabling-kids-to-use-code-and-ai-to-field-virtual-soccer-teams-in-unison-with-the-fifa-world-cup-qatar-2022-301654538.html), with cash prizes, aimed at fostering coding skills and competitive spirit among young learners.
+- **[BYJU's Coding Cup](#byjus-coding-cup)** ⚽👾: a soccer-themed coding competition for kids, branded as a <a href="https://www.prnewswire.com/ae/news-releases/byjus-unveils-the-byjus-coding-cup-enabling-kids-to-use-code-and-ai-to-field-virtual-soccer-teams-in-unison-with-the-fifa-world-cup-qatar-2022-301654538.html" target="_blank">FIFA 2022 World Cup sponsor</a>, with cash prizes, aimed at fostering coding skills and competitive spirit among young learners.
 - **[Crystal Clash](#crystal-clash)** ⚔️🤖: an asynchronous multiplayer turn-based battlebots game that allows players to program their bots using Tynker's block-based programming language, played millions of times across numerous seasons.
-- **[Lynker](#lynker)** 🛠💬 and the **[Collaborative Learning System](#collaborative-learning-system)** 👥💻: enabled project sharing features in the [Block IDE](#block-ide---version-30), real-time messaging and project editing, having been granted a [U.S. patent](https://patents.google.com/patent/US11699357B2).
+- **[Lynker](#lynker)** 🛠💬 and the **[Collaborative Learning System](#collaborative-learning-system)** 👥💻: enabled project sharing features in the [Block IDE](#block-ide---version-30), real-time messaging and project editing, having been granted a <a href="https://patents.google.com/patent/US11699357B2" target="_blank">U.S. patent</a>.
 - **[Quizzer](#quizzer)** 🧠❓: a modular quiz platform allowing easy integration of different question types and engines, such as allowing integration with the [Block IDE](#block-ide---version-30) and its course content.
 - **[Block IDE - Arcade Maker](#block-ide---arcade-maker)** 🎮👾: a simplified game development platform for kids, where they could develop and publish games without having to code.
 - **[Live Classes](#live-classes)**: a platform that enabled educators to conduct interactive coding classes with students, by integrating videoconferencing with Tynker tools such as the [Block IDE](#block-ide---version-30) and course content.